Rok outside Santiago Bernabéu Stadium in Madrid, home of Real Madrid, Spain

 Population: 48 million (2023)

-- Travelling throughout Europe with Interrail, visiting the cities of Sevilla, Barcelona, and Madrid along the way in 1992.
+• Travelling around Europe with Interrail, visiting the prominent highlights of Sevilla, Barcelona, and Madrid in 1992.

-- Family trip to Alicante in 2017, culminating by slide down the adrenaline-full Verti-Go.
+• Family trip to Alicante in 2017, culminating with a slide down the adrenaline-full Verti-Go.

 Spain holds a special position on my travel list.
 From the beginning of my backpacking experiences I was eager to visit Barcelona and Madrid.
-Eventually, I developed a friendship with Javier, a Spanish friend, who not only introduced me to the Spanish language but also welcomed me into his home in Alicante, providing me with a deeper understanding of Spanish culture.
+Eventually, I met Javier, a Spanish friend, who not only connected me to the Spanish language, but also welcomed me into his home in Alicante, providing me with a closer look into Spanish culture.

-I love Spain and especially people, food and way of life.
 Probably my fluency in Spanish language has to do with my admiration for the country as well.
-Nevertheless, already during my first connection with locals, I found out that Spanish mentality and perception of life in general varies a lot from the general obsession for more in the Western World.
-Enjoying the moment with family and friends, extended holidays, eating good and sleeping well are some of simple rules that we should learn from Spain and try to apply them in our lives.
+Nevertheless, already during my first connection with locals, I found out that Spanish mentality and perception of life in general varies a lot from that of most of the West, obsessed with rushing, performing and achieving more.
+Enjoying the moment with family and friends, extended holidays, eating and sleeping well are some of the habits that we should learn from Spanish.

-There are many other places that I visited in Spain, but I haven’t included them in my diaries, because Spain is not just about jumping from one landmark to another one.
+There are many other places that I visited in Spain, but I haven’t included them in my diaries, because, for me Spain is not just about jumping from one place to visit to another one.
 It is about enjoying the lifestyle and connecting with people.

 My adventures in Spain